pratyush48/Pattern_Recogniser/README.md

-# Pattern_Recogniser
+# Zero_One_Detector
-A very basic fsm based pattern recognizer.
+A very basic fsm based zero or one pattern recognizer.